 The producer of Unheard:The Ears of Meniere’s, a veteran film and television executive, was diagnosed with Meniere’s nine years ago and is committed to developing a thoughtful documentary that will inform, entertain and inspire others.

 To help support our independent production go to our Donatepage.

 To learn more about Meniere's, scroll down to our Partners section.

 The room spins violently.
 The earth disappears from under your feet.
 A horrific buzzing fills your ears as painful pressure builds in your head.
 It comes out of nowhere, like a thief in the night stealing your health.
 Life changes forever.
 But how?
 Why?

 A startling secret, hiding in plain sight, Meniere's Disease silently robs thousands of their hearing and balance along with the ability to maintain their social and professional lives, forcing them into a world of unjust compromise.
 You can't see it, and they can't explain it.

-Follow the personal journeys of Lewis, Kawasaki, Van Gogh, and others as they go on a complex investigation for answers that shine a light on a disabling disease that has remained unheard of for far too long.
+Follow the complex investigation into a disabling disease that has remained unheard of for far too long.

 Janine McGoldrick - Producer/Director